mukurpuri/Ed/README.md

 ### 1. Approach to Accessibility:

-I have ensured to determined all the imporant parameters mentioned in this link https://enabled.in/wcag-2-1-checklist/ for WCAG 2.1 Level AA, which are than considered as below.
+I have ensured to determined all the imporant parameters mentioned in [here](https://enabled.in/wcag-2-1-checklist/) for WCAG 2.1 Level AA, which are than considered as below.

 1. #### Navigation and Focus: